abogani/cppTango/src/doxygen/query_event_system.md

 - `"last_resubscribed"` - A string holing the last time the device server resubscribed to this topic, or `null` if the `ZmqEventConsumer` is still using the initial subscription.

+Each `not_connected_object` represents a event stream that the `ZmqEventConsumer` is attempt to re-connect to.
+Each object has the following
+keys:
+- `"device"` - The name of the Tango device attempting to be connected to
+- `"attribute"` - The name of the attribute associated with an event
+- `"event_type"` - The name of the type of the event
+- `"last_heartbeat"` - The time of the last attempt to connect to the device
+- `"tango_host"` - The `TANGO_HOST` used to locate the device or `null` if `dbase=no`

 The keys of the `event_channel_map` are device servers supplying events to the `ZmqEventConsumer` and the values are `event_channel` objects.
 The keys here